Revisiting Graph Autoencoders as Implicit Contrastive Learners: Reproducibility

-\nosection{Baselines.} In line with the focus of this work, we benchmark several GAEs in different graph learning tasks, including vanilla GAE~\cite{gae} and its variant GAE$_f$, as well as masked GAEs, i.e., MaskGAE~\cite{maskgae}, S2GAE~\cite{s2gae}, GraphMAE~\cite{graphmae}, GraphMAE2~\cite{graphmae2}, and AUG-MAE~\cite{augmae}.
-Among the baselines, GAE, MaskGAE, and S2GAE adopt structure reconstruction as their learning objective, while GraphMAE, GraphMAE2, and AUG-MAE adopt feature reconstruction as their learning objective.
-We implement baselines with PyTorch~\cite{pytorch} and PyTorch Geometric~\cite{pyg}, which are open-source software released under BSD-style \footnote{\url{https://github.com/pytorch/pytorch/blob/master/LICENSE}} and MIT \footnote{\url{https://github.com/pyg-team/pytorch_geometric/blob/master/LICENSE}} license, respectively.
-For feature-based GAEs (GAE$_f$, GraphMAE, GraphMAE2, AUG-MAE, GiGaMAE), we employ the GAT~\cite{velickovic2018graph} architecture and scaled cosine error (SCE) as the encoder network and learning objective.
+\nosection{Baselines.} In line with the focus of this work, we benchmark representative GAEs across multiple graph learning tasks, including the vanilla GAE~\cite{gae} and its feature-only variant GAE$_f$, as well as masked GAEs such as MaskGAE~\cite{maskgae}, S2GAE~\cite{s2gae}, GraphMAE~\cite{graphmae}, GraphMAE2~\cite{graphmae2}, and AUG-MAE~\cite{augmae}.
+Among these baselines, GAE, MaskGAE, and S2GAE primarily rely on structure reconstruction, whereas GraphMAE, GraphMAE2, and AUG-MAE adopt feature reconstruction as the learning objective.
+Although GiGaMAE~\cite{gigamae} and SeeGera~\cite{seegera} combine feature and structure reconstruction, they are closer to feature-based GAEs in terms of their training and scalability characteristics.
+To provide a more comprehensive comparison, we additionally include several representative GCL baselines, including DGI~\cite{dgi}, GRACE~\cite{grace}, BGRL~\cite{bgrl}, CCA-SSG~\cite{cca_ssg}, GGD~\cite{ggd}, S3GCL~\cite{s3gcl}, and EPAGCL~\cite{epagcl}.
+We implement baselines with PyTorch~\cite{pytorch} and PyTorch Geometric~\cite{pyg}.
+For feature-based GAEs (GAE$_f$, GraphMAE, GraphMAE2, AUG-MAE, GiGaMAE, and SeeGera), we employ the GAT~\cite{velickovic2018graph} architecture and scaled cosine error (SCE) as the encoder network and learning objective.
 On the other hand, for structure-based GAEs (GAE, MaskGAE, S2GAE), we utilize the GCN~\cite{kipf2016semi} architecture and binary cross-entropy as the encoder network and learning objective, respectively.